Survival Healing: Using Spider Webs on Wounds

 Spinnerets are the only appendages on a spider's abdomen.
-Spiders can have anywhere up to four spinnerets; but, three is the norm.
+Spiders can have anywhere up to eight spinnerets.
 Inside each spinneret are many spigots which connect to a single silk gland.
-Amazingly, there are at least eight types of silk gland and each one produces a different silk.
+Amazingly, there are at least eight types of silk gland and each one produces different silk.

 The silk is initially a liquid excreted from the spider's spinnerets.
 The silk becomes hardened not by exposure to air as it exits the spider's body; but, the hardening is a result of being drawn out of the silk gland.
 This drawing out changes the internal structure of the protein.

 In addition to being the strongest material on earth by weight, the cobweb has remarkable healing properties.
 The web itself is incredibly strong; but, extremely easy to remove when the time comes.
-A ball of webbing stuffed into an open wound or used to cover an open wound will dry out and harden over time; but, is easily removed with the use of a little hot water.
+According to Penn State News, cobwebs were used to dress wounds since recorded history.

 Remove the spider.
 Be cautious when choosing webs to harvest.
 If you live in an area that has poisonous spiders, you want to be extremely careful when choosing your webs.
 The last thing you need is to be bitten by a black widow or brown recluse during a survival situation.
 The spider's bite could kill you before the loss of blood does.
 If you can’t see the spider that made the web, look on for a bit, and come back to it only if you can’t find other safer sources.
 If there are no poisonous spiders where you are - you're golden as far as web hunting goes.